-The drug injury attorneys at Wilson Kehoe Winingham are pursuing IVC filter lawsuits for individuals who have experienced, device migration, device perforation, device fractures, blood clots, pulmonary embolisms, infections, and death.
-We offer free and confidential case evaluations.
-Contact us
+The attorneys at Wilson Kehoe Winingham are pursuing IVC filter lawsuits for individuals who have experienced device migration, device perforation, device fractures, blood clots, pulmonary embolisms, infections, and death.

 The inferior vena cava filter, or IVC filter, is a small metal device that looks to some like the ribs of an umbrella and to others something like a spider.
 It’s meant to be inserted into the inferior vena cava, where it is positioned to catch any blood clots that might free themselves from a patient’s veins and arteries to prevent them from reaching the heart and lungs, thus leading to a pulmonary embolism (PE).

-Between 2005 and 2010, the FDA had received over 920 cases of adverse event reports involving IVC filters.
+Between 2005 and 2010, the Food and Drug Administration (FDA) received over 920 cases of adverse event reports involving IVC filters.
 In August 2010, an initial communication issued by the FDA announced that, among those cases, there were:

 These problems exist for all IVC filters, but some manufacturers have come under additional fire for selling devices they knew to be less safe.
-One manufacturer put a new model on the market in 2002 and immediately saw death and injury reports rise.
-Yet they continued to sell it until 2010.
+One manufacturer put a new model on the market in 2002 and immediately saw death and injury reports rise, yet they continued to sell the product until 2010.

 IVC lawsuits against C.R.
 Bard and Cook Medical—manufacturers of various types of IVC filters—have soared since 2012.
 Allegations against filter manufacturers claim that Bard and Cook are responsible for negligence, knowingly manufacturing a defective product, and continuing to sell IVC filters without warning the public or the medical community of its risks.

-Many lawsuits have now been filed over IVC filters, with a majority of them targeting two specific manufacturers (C. R. Bard and Cook Medical).
-Nearly 300 complaints have been combined from 11 districts in a multidistrict litigation (MDL) against Cook, which is expected to begin in Federal court in Indiana late in 2016.
+Many lawsuits have now been filed over IVC filters, with a majority of them targeting the two manufacturers.
+Nearly 300 complaints have been combined from 11 districts in a multidistrict litigation (MDL) against Cook, which is expected to begin in Indiana federal court in late 2016.
 Another 200 or more suits against Bard are moving toward trial in a separate MDL action in Arizona.
 As of November 2016, there are over 1,000 pending IVC lawsuits in the MDL.